aave/aave-debt-swap/README.md

 - Contracts support Aave V2 and V3.
 There are contracts specifically designed for each version, as well as for working with GHO.

+- Using full balance of the user for actions supported by these adapter contracts require manipulating the ParaSwap calldata passed to the ParaSwap Augustus contract, and some of the swap routes do not support it.
+Therefore, in the case where full balance is used, the ParaSwap API call must exclude the following routes when calculating a swap:

+  - BUY: `simpleBuy`, `directUniV3Buy` and `directBalancerV2GivenOutSwap`.
+  - SELL: `simpleSwap`, `directUniV3Swap`, `directBalancerV2GivenInSwap`, `directBalancerV2GivenOutSwap`, `directCurveV1Swap` and `directCurveV2Swap`.

 - ParaSwap extracts token surplus if ParaSwap positive slippage happens: the trade ends up with a positive result favoring the user (e.g. receiving more assets than expected in a BUY, receiving more assets than expected for same amount of assets in exchange in a SELL).
   - Positive slippage means the trade was more efficient than expected, so user is not impacted by the surplus extraction theoretically (e.g. they will get as much tokens as expected).
 However, a misconfiguration or bad integration with these contracts can lead to artificially create positive slippage.
   - Using full balance of users position for an action is a bit problematic and could lead to positive slippage if transaction swap amounts highly differ from amounts used for the ParaSwap API Call.
 Highly recommended to estimate properly the full balance the user will have at the transaction execution time.